 Both laptops enjoy excellent touchpads with Microsoft Precision driver support, and so both support Windows 10 multitouch gestures.
 The ThinkPad has the usual TrackPoint nubbin in the middle of the keyboard if you’re into that sort of thing, while the XPS 13 stands out in having touch display options as well.

-The Dell XPS 13 is more up-to-date and remains at the top
+The Dell XPS 13 is more up to date and remains at the top

-The XPS 13 starts at $1,000 with a Core i3-1011U CPU, 4GB of RAM, a 256GB PCIe solid-state drive (SSD), and a 13.3-inch non-touch Full HD display.
-It tops out at 1,900 (on sale for $1,744) for a Core i7-1050U CPU, 16GB of RAM, a 1TB PCIe SSD, and a touch 4K display.
+The XPS 13 starts at $1,099 with a Core i5-1135G7 CPU, 8GB of RAM, a 256GB PCIe NVMe solid-state drive (SSD), and a 13.4-inch non-touch Full HD display.
+It tops out at $2,200 for a Core i7-1185G7 CPU, 32GB of RAM, a 1TB PCIe NVMe SSD, and a touch 4K display.

-The ThinkPad X1 Carbon Gen 7 is a more costly laptop.
-It starts at $2,089 (on sale for $1,462) for a Core i5-8265U CPU, 8GB of RAM, a 256GB PCIe SSD, and a non-touch Full HD display.
-You can spend as much as $3695 ($2,561 on sale) for a Core i7-8665U CPU, 16GB of RAM, a 1TB PCIe SSD, and a non-touch 4K display.
+The ThinkPad X1 Carbon Gen 8 is a more costly laptop.
+It starts at a $2,319 for a Core i5-10210U CPU, 8GB of RAM, a 256GB PCIe SSD, and a non-touch Full HD display.
+You can spend as much as $3,719 for a Core i7-10610U CPU, 16GB of

 The Lenovo ThinkPad X1 Carbon Gen 8 is the best version yet, but it can’t beat out the latest Dell XPS 13 on performance or price.
 Then again, not many laptops can.

 - The best Lenovo laptops for 2023: ThinkPad, Yoga, and more

 - Lenovo’s latest ThinkPad Z13 includes a lid made entirely of flaxseeds